 During your main course, So Olive will give you a taste of, and educate you about, their wide variety of olive oils, such as their Persian Lime Olive Oil.
 After your entrée course, stroll through the individual shops around Occoquan and take a piece of the history home with you.

 All aboard Miss Rivershore for a water-route tour on the river.
 As your journey progresses, the captain will provide narration on the real estate, history, wildlife, and boats along the way.
 Your course will come to a sweet end with a slice of Mom’s Apple Pie.
-You can choose from one of their many flavors, including the Bourbon Walnut and Virginia Blackberry pie.
+You can chose from one of their many flavors, including the Bourbon Walnut and Virginia Blackberry pie.

 After a busy day of tasting delightful food and enjoying the spectacular views of the Occoquan River, you will travel to Rippon Lodge for a historic tea.
 Built in 1747, Rippon Lodge is the oldest home in Prince William County.
 It doesn’t get more authentic then touring a home from Colonial Virginia while tasting tea as they would have served it 200 years ago.

 The fun will continue with dinner at The Harbour Grille.
 While enjoying the view of the marina, sample from menu items such as lump crab cakes with sweet potato fries, grilled salmon with crispy parmesan polenta, or a certified Angus ribeye.
 There is nothing like enjoying surf and turf along the water!